C. V. Wedgwood: Personal life

 She was active in numerous societies, including the London arm of the International Pen Club in London, where she was president from 1951 to 1957, as well as the Society of Authors (president, 1972–1977) and the London Library.
 She was appointed as the non-legal member on the Judicial Committee advising Home Secretary on deprivation of citizenship in 1948.
 She served on the Arts Council from 1958 to 1961 and the Advisory Council of the Victoria and Albert Museum from 1960 to 1969, and was twice a trustee of the National Gallery (1962–1968 and 1969–1976), and its first female trustee.
 She was a member of the Royal Commission on Historical Manuscripts from 1953 to 1978 and president of the English Association for 1955–56.
 She was elected a Fellow of the British Academy in 1975.

 In 1947 she attended the first meeting of the Mont Pelerin Society.
 In 1966 she was one of 49 writers who signed a letter appealing to the Soviet Union for the release of Andrei Sinyavsky and Yuli Daniel from imprisonment based on the "literary and artistic merits" of their work and rejecting the characterisation of it as "propaganda".
 In her later years she was an admirer of Margaret Thatcher.

-In her last years she suffered from Alzheimer's disease.
-She died on 9 March 1997 at St Thomas' Hospital in London.
-She was a lesbian: her partner of almost 70 years, Jacqueline Hope-Wallace (died 2011), who had a career in the British civil service, survived her.
+Wedgwood was a lesbian: her partner of almost seventy years, Jacqueline Hope-Wallace (died 2011), was a fellow graduate of Lady Margaret Hall and had a significant career in the British civil service.
 Wedgwood and Hope-Wallace together owned a country house near Polegate in Sussex.
 Both came from musical families.
-Wedgwood's father was a cousin of Ralph Vaughan Williams and the dedicatee of his London Symphony.
+Wedgwood's father was a cousin of Ralph Vaughan Williams, who dedicated his London Symphony to him.
 Hope-Wallace's brother Philip was for various periods music and drama critic of The Times, Time and Tide, and the Manchester Guardian.
 She edited a collection of his writings as Words and Music (1981) for which Wedgwood wrote the introduction.
 In 1997, Hope-Wallace donated a 1944 oil portrait of Wedgwood by Sir Lawrence Gowing to the National Portrait Gallery, London.

+In her last years, Wedgwood suffered from Alzheimer's disease.
+She died on 9 March 1997 at St Thomas' Hospital in London.